 Themer Singular layout type

-The Singular theme layout is a type of content layout in Theme Builder that can be applied to single posts and pages.
+The Singular Themer layout is a type of content layout in Beaver Themer (which can be purchased here).
+It can be applied to single posts and pages.

-Here are the special properties of the Singular theme layout:
+Here are the special properties of the Singular Themer layout:

-- There can only be one Post content for a post or page.
-If you include more than one Post Content module in a theme layout, the content from the post or page will repeat in both instances.
+- There can only be one content area for a post or page.
+If you include more than one Post Content module in a Singular Themer layout, the content from the post or page will repeat in both instances.

-If you'd like a short refresher on the WordPress content area and parts of the page under theme control, see the primer in the Related Article below.
+If you'd like a short refresher on the WordPress content area, see the primer in the Related Article below.

-- It's easier to design a Singular layout if you already have a Post or a test Posts created.
-You can preview that post as you work and see the information that will appear from each post.
+- It's easier to design a Singular Themer layout if you already have one or more Posts created.
+You can preview the posts as you work and see the information that will appear from each post.

-- If you ever want to revert to this default layout, click the Templates button when you're editing the theme layout in Page Builder.
+- If you ever want to revert to this default layout, click the Templates tab in the Content panel when you're editing the Singular Themer layout in Beaver Builder.

 - You can add a Related Posts section with a Posts module.
 See the Related Article below for instructions how.

-The Singular initial layout has most of the modules you'd use to lay out a single post page, specifically:
+The Singular Themer layout template (what you see when you create a Singular Themer layout and open it in Beaver Builder) has most of the modules you'd use to lay out a single post, specifically:

-- Two rows, one for the post title area with an image, the other for the rest of the content on the page.
+- Two rows, one for the post title area with the post featured image as the background, the other for the rest of the content on the page.